lugen4ro/nippon-shrines-and-temples/cli-tool/README.md

 ## Using the cli-tool

-It can be used with the tsmj command.
+It can be used with the nsat command.
-You can check its signature with `tsmj -h`
+You can check its signature with `nsat -h`

 ```
-Usage: tsmj [options] [command]
+Usage: nsat [options] [command]

 Options:
   -h, --help                                display help for command